Dawn Camp @Camp Skipping Pig

 A SECURELY FENCED AREA

 A good fence is important for the safety of your pig and good relations with your neighbors.
-Some of our fences are wood and resemble railings, as in the picture.
-I've used picket fence but have found that most often the pickets need to be screwed on because the small nails used in manufacturing allow a pig to push the pickets loose.
+Some of our interior fences are wood and resemble railings, as in the picture.
+I've used picket fence but have found that most often the pickets need to be screwed on because the small nails used by the manufacturer allow a pig to easily push the pickets loose.
 A pig may also get his face or tusks caught in a picket fence.
 Consider the size of your pig when planning a fence.
-Other fences are comprised of split rails lined with cattle panels, others are cattle panel only, and still more are orange electric fencing tape that's charged with a low impedence charger.
+Other fences are comprised of split rails lined with cattle or hog panels, others are cattle panel only, and still more are electric fencing tape that's charged with a low impedence charger.
 The electric fences are the internal fence lines, never the perimeter fencing.
 In my experience, the cattle panels have been the most secure fencing, though one very angry and determined potbelly (Harley) once broke enough of the welds on a panel to escape and attack Bradford.
-Hog panels can too easily be jumped by a dog or coyote, or even climbed by the pig, and the difference in price between them and the taller cattle panel is minimal, with the cattle panels being less expensive.
-I haven't found chain link fencing to be strong enough to contain a determined pig, especially the lightweight kennel sections sold at the farm stores.
+Hog panels can too easily be jumped by a dog or coyote, or even climbed by the pig, and the difference in price between them and the taller cattle panel is minimal, with the taller cattle panels actually being less expensive.
+I haven't found the newer chain link fencing to be strong enough to contain a determined pig, especially the lightweight kennel sections now sold at the farm stores.
 The pigs push their noses along the bottom and simply make their exit.
 The chain link panels are also expensive and it would take many to make an area large enough to keep a pig happy.

 SHADE